Tropical storm Idalia expected to become a major hurricane before hitting Florida, forecasters say

 But at this point, plans are for the establishment to stay open, Dunnan said.

-Mexico’s National Meteorological Service on Sunday warned of intense to torrential rains showering the Yucatan Peninsula, with winds as fast as 55 mph (89 kph).
+Mexico’s National Meteorological Service on Sunday warned of intense to torrential rains showering the Yucatan Peninsula, with winds as fast as 55 mph.

 It said the storm could cause anything from powerful waves to flooding in southern Mexico, mainly around coastal cities in the Yucatán and Quintana Roo states.
 It asked citizens to stay alert.